Nudge theory: Government

 In the 1938 Austrian Anschluss referendum, the larger centered circle was "a 'subtle' hint to the people, to help them understand which way to vote."
 The intended result, a Ja ("yes") to the annexation of Austria into Germany with Hitler as its leader, was finally achieved through this and other blunter measures.

 In the 1978 Chilean national consultation, in addition to the biased question text, the SI ("Yes" to Pinochet and his government) is under a sketch of the flag of Chile while NO is under a lower dark flag.
 This nudge and other measures got a 79% support for "yes".

 There are various notable examples of government applications of nudge theory.

 During their terms, both U.K. Prime Minister David Cameron and U.S. President Barack Obama may have sought to employ nudge theory to advance domestic policy goals in their respective countries.
-In 2008, the United States appointed Cass Sunstein, who helped develop the theory, as administrator of the Office of Information and Regulatory Affairs.
+In 2009, Cass Sunstein, who helped develop the theory, was appointed as administrator of the Office of Information and Regulatory Affairs.
 In 2010, the British Behavioural Insights Team, or "Nudge Unit," was established at the British Cabinet Office and headed by psychologist David Halpern.

 In Australia, the state Government of New South Wales established a Nudge Unit of its own in 2012.
 In 2016, the federal government followed suit, forming the Behavioural Economics Team of Australia (BETA) as the "central unit for applying behavioural insights...to public policy."

+In 2016, Canada decided to copy the British Behavioural Insights Team, creating the Innovation Hub within the Privy Council (i.e. within the Prime Minister's office), and later changed the name to the Impact and Innovation Unit.
+During the covid crisis, the IIU played a major role in convincing people to behave according to government dictates.
+"Tasked to advise the Public Health Agency of Canada on securing vaccination compliance, the IIU applied behavioural-science research and extensive message-testing to craft a national communications strategy, according to the Justice Centre for Constitutional Freedoms."

 In 2020, the British government of Boris Johnson decided to rely on nudge theory to fight the coronavirus pandemic, with Chief Scientific Adviser Patrick Vallance seeking to encourage "herd immunity" with this strategy.